 11. How to Prevent Blisters While Trekking in Nepal

 I have 3 words for this: silk sock liners.
 I wore mine every day.
 In fact, I’d recommend having 2 pairs, I longed for a clean pair on the trek!
 They keep your socks fresh and help your feet breathe, which prevents blisters.
 Also, bring a blister kit in case you do get a little cut up.
 I am a fan moleskin, but others swear by the liquid stuff.
 Address ANY issues immediately.
 If you’re feeling a hot spot on your feet, pull over and take care of business before any problems occur.

 Have a change of shoes for the tea houses.
 We had closed-toed sandals and they worked ok.
 I ended up purchasing down booties in Namche.
 My feet resemble icicles so some down lovin’ was the perfect way to end a long day trekking.
 I’d also recommend packing a pair of thick wooly socks for any cold days.

 12. How to Stay Warm on a Himalaya Trek

 We trekked in early March and it was COLD.
 There was an unusual spring storm that rolled through and sent temperatures to 0 deg F (-18 C) once the sun went down.
 Even I wasn’t prepared to deal with it.
 There were definitely times where it was tough to cope with the cold, especially if the sun wasn’t out or it was windy.

-Enjoy it.
+Enjoy your trekking adventure in Nepal.
 Every minute of it.
 The uphill grinds leave you with a deep sense of satisfaction.
-Sleepless nights at high altitude greet you with a breath taking mountain sunrise.
+Sleepless nights at high altitude greet you with a breathtaking mountain sunrise.
 Stop caring about your dirty hair.
 Savor that Himalayan hot tea.
-Embrace the camaraderie by communal stove.
+Embrace the camaraderie by a communal stove.
 Nepal breathes beauty in each moment.